-- Government Issued Photo ID

-- Signed personal statement
+- Government Issued Photo ID - Signed personal statement

-- Two secondary documentary evidences.

 The likeness of the Individual is compared to the Photo ID, and the security features of the Photo ID are inspected.
 The signature on the personal statement is compared to the signature on the Photo ID.